Jamie3213/tolstoy-text-analysis/Readme.md

     ## 3 The Kingdom of God is Within You / Christianity and Patriot…        43372
     ## 4 The Kingdom of God is Within You, What is Art                       43409
     ## 5 The Kingdom of God, Part 1                                          46244

-We want the second book in the list, so we'll pass its ID to the `gutenberg_download` function:

 ``` r
 book <- gutenberg_download(43302)